Thousands sing for attack victims

 That concert was held two weeks after the homemade device was detonated outside Grande's concert.

-Cath Hill, who is in Manchester Survivors' Choir, said while they had "been through something really difficult", the group had wanted to "stand up and rise up and show everybody that we are carrying on".
+The two-hour event saw the choirs sing versions of many popular songs, including Labi Siffre's Something Inside So Strong, Simon and Garfunkel's Bridge Over Troubled Water, Emile Sande's Wonder, Clean Bandit's Symphony and Coldplay's Fix You.

-The two-hour event will conclude with a mass sing-along of four songs - Grande's One Last Time, Elbow's One Day Like This, Take That's Never Forget and Oasis' Don't Look Back In Anger.
+It also saw poet Tony Walsh call for the crowd to join him in making a "minute's noise for the 22" and "in solidarity with everyone that was injured, mentally and physically [and] for those who were first on the scene".

-That final song became an anthem of defiance in the aftermath of the attack and was sung by a crowd in Manchester's St Ann's Square following a minute's silence on 25 May 2017.
+It concluded with a mass sing-along of five songs - Oasis' Don't Look Back In Anger, Elbow's One Day Like This, Grande's One Last Time, Take That's Never Forget and The Beatles' All You Need Is Love.

-St Ann's Square was also be where the majority of tributes were left following the attack and will be the scene of the last part of the city's day of remembrance.
+The Oasis song, which was introduced via a video message by Noel Gallagher, became an anthem of defiance in the aftermath of the attack and was sung by a crowd in Manchester's St Ann's Square following a minute's silence on 25 May 2017.

 From 21:30 BST, song lyrics chosen by members of the public will be projected onto its pavements and buildings.